Dandford/CS3244/cnnModel/cnn_species_identification.md

 In this section, you will find out how you can train and/or test the models used for *ButterSnap*.

+## Download Pre-Trained Model

+1. Download 'butterfly_classification.h5' and place it in this directory.

 ## Predicting Butterfly Species

 1. Run `test.py`, and pass the path of the image `<image>` as an argument.